wichert/pyramid_authstack/README.rst

 The `pyramid_multiauth` package makes it possible to use multiple authentication policy in a `pyramid <http://www.pylonsproject.org>`_ project.
-This can be useful in environment where you may nee to be able to identify a user for a long period, while a recent login to access personal information.
+This can be useful in several scenarios:

+- you need to be able to identify a user for a long period of time, while requiting a recent login to access personal information.
+Amazon is an example of a site doing this.

+- You want to send a newsletter to users and log the user in automatically when they follow a link in the newsletter, but not give automatically give them access to sensitive information.

+Confusing a multi-authentication policy is simple: create an instance of the `MultiAuthenticationPolicy` object, add the authentication policies you want to it and then tell Pyramid to use it.

 ::